 For the past 12 years, Fr.
 Wes has served as a Marine Corps officer, both active and reserve, and is a veteran of Afghanistan, Iraq, and operations in support of the Libyan civil war.
 He is currently a teacher on Moral Injury and a leader at a combat veteran’s healing ministry.

 In December 2017, Fr.
 Wes was ordained to the transitional diaconate in the Diocese of the Mid-Atlantic, where he previously served in a two-year pastoral fellowship program at The Falls Church Anglican.
 Bishop Neil Lebhar officiated at the ordination of Fr.
 Wes to the priesthood on November 18, 2018, at St. Peter’s Anglican Cathedral.
+St. Peter's Anglican Cathedral appointed Fr.
+Wes as Canon for Worship on May 1, 2019.

 Fr.
 Wes is an avid international traveler and enjoys swimming, running, playing guitar, and spending time with his family in Greenville, SC.